 As a solo, couple traveler or coming with a pack of a family member.
 Tirtagangga Palace has a lot to offer.
 Amidst the holiness of Tirtagangga Palace, tier fountain and ponds.
 A gorgeous set-out garden and tranquil atmosphere.
 Is a perfect pair to escape from the hustle bustle city.

 Immense pond with plentiful of Koi fish definitely the star of the pond.
 The visitors will be able to self-feed the fish.
-Make sure to buy some fish food or just bring a bread onward.
+Make sure to buy some fish food or just bring bread onward.

-The fresh water from Tirtagangga palace is perpetual as holy water.
+The freshwater from Tirtagangga palace is perpetual as holy water.
 Water from the spring is used for an uttermost purpose in the city.
 As the source of drinking water for the whole town of Amlapura.

 The water also used for the religious ceremony in the temples inside the palace.
-Flowing into the swimming pool, ponds and pouring the rice field in the surrounding area.
+Flowing into the swimming pool, ponds, and pouring the rice field in the surrounding area.

 Tirtagangga Palace Swimming Pool

 Aside from the beautiful sculpture, fountain, lush green garden.
-The guests can enjoy a dip and swim in the cool fresh water outdoors.
+The guests can enjoy a dip and swim in the cool freshwater outdoors.
 There is 2 swimming pool in Tirtagangga Palace.
 One other is more popular with the locals.

 Tirta Ayu Restaurant

 Tirta Ayu is a favorite lunch stop inside the palace.
 The restaurant is well known for its great hospitality.
 As well as the food standard and quality.
-Is why it becomes the favorite restaurant among visitor.
+Is why it becomes the favorite restaurant among visitors.